-THE PERIOD UNDER REVIEW: APRIL 1, 2018 - DECEMBER 31, 2019
+THE PERIOD UNDER REVIEW: JANUARY 1 - DECEMBER 31, 2021

-In attempting to record and analyze the worldwide efforts to investigate and prosecute Nazi war criminals during a specific time period, there are four major criteria which have to be taken into account:
+In attempting to record and analyze the worldwide efforts to investigate and prosecute Nazi war criminals during a specific time period, four criteria have to be taken into account:

-- 1. the number of "convictions" (including denaturalizations, deportations and extraditions) obtained:
+- 1. the number of "convictions," including denaturalizations, deportations and extraditions obtained:

-- 2. the number of indictments filed:
+- 2. the number of indictments filed;

 - 3. the number of investigations initiated;

 - 4. the number of ongoing investigations.

-The most important positive developments during the period under review were the direct result of the abovementioned new prosecution policy implemented by the German judicial authorities in the wake of the conviction in Munich of Sobibor SS guard Ivan Demjanjuk as an accessory to murder in May 2011.
-Following that decision, the German Zentrale Stelle initially decided to investigate all the hitherto unprosecuted persons who had served in any of the six Nazi concentration camps officially categorized as death camps (Auschwitz-Birkenau, Treblinka, Belzec, Chelmno, Sobibor and Majdanek) or in the Einstazgruppe (mobile killing units) A, B, C, and D, which operated in the territories of the Soviet Union.
+The most important positive developments during the period under review were the direct result of the abovementioned new prosecution policy implemented by the German judicial authorities in the wake of the conviction in Munich of Sobibor S.S. guard Ivan Demjanjuk as an accessory to murder in May 2011.
+Following that decision, the German Zentrale Stelle (Central Office of the State Justice Administrations for the Investigation of National Socialist Crimes) initially decided to investigate all the hitherto unprosecuted persons who had served in any of the six Nazi concentration camps officially categorized as death camps (Auschwitz-Birkenau, Treblinka, Belzec, Chelmno, Sobibor and Majdanek) or in the Einstazgruppe (mobile killing units) A, B, C, and D, which operated in the territories of the Soviet Union.

-The impact of the change in German prosecution policy became even more significant with the expansion by the Zentrale Stelle of the search for Holocaust perpetrators to several additional concentration camps which were not officially classified as death camps, such as Stutthof, Mauthausen, Ravensbrueck and Buchenwald.
-These investigations yielded indictments which were among those submitted during the period under review.
+The impact of the change in German prosecution policy became even more significant with the expansion by the Zentrale Stelle of the search for Holocaust perpetrators to several additional concentration camps which were not officially classified as death camps, such as Stutthof, Sachsenhausen, Mauthausen, Ravensbrueck and Buchenwald.
+These investigations yielded two new indictments which were submitted during the period under review.